-150 - Service Area
+140 - Service Area

-150.1 - Service Area Defined
+140.1 - Service Area Defined

 A service area is a geographical area approved by CMS within which an MA eligible individual may enroll in a particular MA plan offered by an MA organization.
 A local MA plan's service area does not need to be contiguous.
 A regional PPO's service area must be the entire MA region.
-The basic requirement of service area is that each MA plan offered by an MA organization must be offered to all beneficiaries in an MA plan's service area with a uniform benefit package and uniform cost-sharing arrangements.
+The basic requirement of service area is that each MA plan offered by an MA organization must be offered to all enrollees in an MA plan's service area and must provide a uniform benefit package and uniform cost-sharing arrangements.